markphelps/optional/README.md

 ## Marshalling/Unmarshalling JSON

-Optional types also marshal to/from JSON as you would expect:
+Option types also marshal to/from JSON as you would expect:

 ### Marshalling